stonepros/stone/doc/stoneadm/install.rst

 Adding Storage
 ==============

-To add storage to the cluster, either tell Ceph to consume any available and unused device:
+To add storage to the cluster, either tell Stone to consume any available and unused device:

   .. prompt:: bash #